-The figure below shows compliance levels in programs across the Department compared to the performance target.
-Regulated entities in three program areas fell below the target (depicted in red) and regulated industry in five program areas exceeded the target (depicted in green).
+Based on all FY24 compliance inspections, the figure below shows compliance levels in programs across the Department compared to the performance benchmark or target.
+Regulated entities in five program areas fell below the target (depicted in red) and regulated industry in three program areas exceeded the benchmark or target (depicted in green).